tedsluis/ansible-dump1090/README.md

 The [installbasics.yml](https://github.com/tedsluis/ansible-dump1090/blob/master/installbasics.yml) playbook uses the 'smtp email password' stored in '[group_vars/all](https://github.com/tedsluis/ansible-dump1090/blob/master/group_vars/all)' (emailpassword: <password>).
 But you probably don't want to store passwords with a git repo (and push them to github).
 You can work around this issue by specifying the password when you run the playbook:
 ````
-ansible-playbook installbasics.yml --extra-vars "emailpassword=<your password>"
+$ ansible-playbook installbasics.yml --extra-vars "emailpassword=<your password>"
 ````

 Same methode is useful while executing the [installpiaware.yml](https://github.com/tedsluis/ansible-dump1090/blob/master/installpiaware.yml) playbook:
 ````
-ansible-playbook installpiaware.yml --extra-vars "piawarepassword=<yourpassword>"
+$ ansible-playbook installpiaware.yml --extra-vars "piawarepassword=<yourpassword>"
 ````
-If you don't specify the --extra-vars "piawarepassword=<yourpassword>" option,this playbook will use the value that is specified in '[group_vars/all](https://github.com/tedsluis/ansible-dump1090/blob/master/group_vars/all)'.
+If you don't specify the --extra-vars "piawarepassword=<yourpassword>" option, this playbook will use the 'piawarepassword' variable value that is specified in '[group_vars/all](https://github.com/tedsluis/ansible-dump1090/blob/master/group_vars/all)'.

 ## Limit playbook to run on one or more hosts